 Figure 1.
 Organization of OpenHW as Eclipse Foundation Projects

 Note that each Eclipse sub-project has an associated set of Committers.

-The initial committers on the CORE-V Cores sub-project are the OpenHW technical chairs.
-The two Eclipse projects are described below:
+Initial Committer selection is at project initiation.
+Subsequently, project Committers are elected according to merit-based criteria.
+How Committer Election is implemented by OpenHW will go here.The two Eclipse existing projects are described below:

 Eclipse Parent Project: OpenHW Group